descarteslabs/descarteslabs-python/README.md

   `Function.delete_jobs`.
 It is still possible to encounter request timeouts with very large numbers of jobs;
   workarounds are now documented in the API documentation for the `Function.delete_jobs` method.

+### Vector

+- The Vector client library, previously available as the `descarteslabs-vector` package on PyPI, has now been integrated into the Descartes Labs Python Client (this package).
+It should no longer be installed separately.
+- Visualization support (`ipyleaflet.Map`) is enabled when `ipyleaflet` is available.
+It is not installed by default, but can be installed manually, or by installing the `descarteslabs` python client with the `viz` extra (e.g. `pip install descarteslabs[viz]`).
+- The Vector package now has a `VectorClient` API client, with the usual support for `get_default_client()` and `set_default_client()`.
+Most constructors and methods now accept an optional `client=` parameter if you need to use something other than the default client.
+- Configuration is now accomplished using the standard `descarteslabs.config` package.
+In particular, the `vector_url` setting is used to specify the default Vector host.
+The `VECTOR_API_HOST` environment variable is no longer consulted.
+- Vector client methods now raise standard `descarteslabs.exceptions` Exception classes rather than the `descarteslabs.vector.vector_exceptions` classes of the old client.
+- The `is_spatial=` parameter previously accepted by many methods and functions is now deprecated and ignored.
+It is not required because existing type information always determines if an operation is spatial or not.
+Warnings will be generated if it is used.
+- Be advised that feature upload and download (query) do not currently support or impose any limits, and thus allow operations so large and slow that timeouts or other failures may occur.
+A future version will implement limits and batching, so that large operations can be supported reliably.
+  Until then, the user may wish to implement their own batching were possible to avoid encountering network limits and timeouts.

 ### General

 - The old client version v1.12.1 is reaching end of life and will longer be supported as of February 2024.